Skip to Main Content

 Eligible equipment includes material and labor related to installing or upgrading infrastructure to bring power to the charging station on both the utility and customer side of the meter.
 Please note that chargers are not eligible.

 Yes, there are incentive caps for program eligible costs, including customer and potential utility costs.
-To find out the current cost caps, please email our program team.
+To find out the current cost caps, please reference our incentive dashboard or email our team.

 ;